Stunning Scotland: Highlands & Islands

 – Visit the Palace of Holyroodhouse—the official residence in Scotland of the late Queen Elizabeth II.
 Founded as a monastery in 1128, this property was once the home of Mary, Queen of Scots, from 1561 to 1567.

-- Experience a special welcoming followed by an exclusive, behind-the-scenes tour at breathtaking Glamis Castle.
-This castle is the legendary setting for Shakespeare's Macbeth, the childhood home of Queen Elizabeth's mother, and the birthplace of Princess Margaret.
+– Experience a special welcoming followed by an exclusive, behind-the-scenes tour at breathtaking Glamis Castle.
+This castle is the legendary setting for Shakespeare's Macbeth, the childhood home of the late Queen Elizabeth's mother, and the birthplace of Princess Margaret.

 – Embrace the charming town of St. Andrews—home to Scotland's oldest and most prestigious university and the birthplace of golf, first played 600 years ago.